LOADING ...

 It was to be a Milesian.

-And the black-whiskers said we would never
+And the black-whiskers said we never forget

 And our history shows they Hessians.